nicovillanueva/vitae/README.md

 # Vitae

 ## What

+**NOTE:** *Here lies the source code for the API.
+It is currently offline, and will be put back up, and updated, in the future.
+Basically, once I'm looking for a job again.*

 Here you can find the source code for my CV.
 The API is built in Go, and the .pdf, in LaTeX.

-It is online at http://nicovillanueva.ddns.net/
+It ~~is~~ *not* online at http://nicovillanueva.ddns.net/

 The front end is under development, but the API is documented in [Swagger](http://nicovillanueva.ddns.net/swagger/index.html).
 View or download the pdf [here](http://nicovillanueva.ddns.net/api/download), or from the `latex` folder